High-dimensional ridge regression with random features for non-identically distributed data with a variance profile: Introduction

 Existing theoretical studies generally explore the double descent phenomenon within the traditional framework of random matrix theory (RMT).
 This framework assumes that the number $n$ of training samples , the number $p$ of predictors, and the number $m$ of random features all grow proportionally.
 This approach has been particularly useful in examining the behavior of {\CB various} models in high-dimensional statistical learning \cite{couillet2022random}, where the complexity of the model increases with the dimensions of the data.
 However, a {\CB common assumption in this research area} is that the training data $(y_i, x_i)_{1 \leq i \leq n}$ consists of independent and identically distributed (iid) observations.
 Specifically, it is often assumed that the random predictors $x_i$ {\CB follow the sampling model}

-where $\Sigma$ is a positive definite covariance matrix, and $x_1', \ldots, x_n'$ are random vectors with iid entries that have mean zero and unit variance. {\CB Several works, including \cite{peche19, benigni2021eigenvalue,NIPS2017_6857,adlam2020neural}, have studied the performances of the RF model under these two assumptions through the prism of RMT}.
+where $\Sigma$ is a positive definite covariance matrix, and $x_1', \ldots, x_n'$ are random vectors with iid entries that have mean zero and unit variance.
+In contrast, the results proved in the present paper do not cover an arbitrary non-diagonal covariance structure.
+They are derived for a variance-profile model in which the covariance of each sample is diagonal and may vary from one observation to another.
+More precisely, our asymptotic analysis is carried out for covariance matrices of the form $\Sigma_i=\diag(\gamma_{i1}^2,\ldots,\gamma_{ip}^2)$.

+{\CB Several works, including \cite{peche19, benigni2021eigenvalue,NIPS2017_6857,adlam2020neural}, have studied the performances of the RF model under these two assumptions through the prism of RMT}.
 The results established in \cite{peche19, benigni2021eigenvalue} are focused on the behavior of the spectrum of the random matrix {\CB

 as the dimensions $n,m$ and $p$ tend to infinity comparably, where $X_n \in \mathbb{R}^{n \times p}$ denote the matrix of predictors, and the function $h$ is applied element-wise to the matrix $\frac{WX_n^\top}{\sqrt{p}}$}.
 These works prove the convergence of {\CB the empirical distribution of singular values} of $H$ {\CB towards a limit that is characterized} by a fixed-point equation for the related Stieltjes transform.
 Nevertheless, the non-linearity induced by the activation function $h$ makes $H$ difficult to study with {\CB conventional methods in RMT}. {\CB To circumvent this issue}, these works provide a simpler matrix, that we refer to as the {\CB ``linear-plus-chaos" approximation} of $H$, that shares the same limiting singular-value distribution as that of $H$.
 This powerful result appeared to be very useful in a statistical context as it was used in various works, see e.g.\ \cite{adlam2020neural,MeiMonta22,triple-descent,9931146}, to {\CB obtain} asymptotic equivalents of the training and prediction risks {\CB in the regression framework for the RF model}.